Do you have a great idea for a Neighbourhood Small Grant or Greenest City Neighbourhood Small Grant project? We’d love to hear about it.

 When do applications open?

-Most communities across the lower mainland are open for application in March and early April.
-Applications in these communities are now closed.
+Most communities across the lower mainland were open for application in March and early April.
+Greenest City Neighbourhood Small Grants are now closed for 2016.

 What programs are available in your neighbourhood?